B.S., Bloomsburg University

-Institute for Management Studies: Visiting Professor of Business Administration
+Institute for Management Studies: Visiting instructor of business administration

 Kimberlee Josephson joined Lycoming College’s Business department in fall 2013.
 Prior to joining Lycoming, she served as a full-time faculty member for the Strategic Management department at the Fox School of Business at Temple University.
 She was the core course coordinator for Temple’s IB program, the faculty mentor for the International Business Association, and the faculty advisor for Fox’s participation in IB case competitions.
 She has also served as an adjunct professor for Rider University and for Fox's Marketing Department, as well as a guest lecturer for Temple's School of Communications.
 She has also taught for Lebanon Valley College’s MBA program.
 Previously she served as a teaching assistant for La Trobe University in Australia where she was active in its Centre for Dialogue and obtained her graduate degree in International Policy Studies.
 Courses she has taught in the past pertain to Strategy, International Business, Marketing, Trade, Supply Chain Management, Operations Management, Entrepreneurship, and Political Economy.